Luchador/GUD/tools/geditor/docs/OBJECT_PROPERTIES.md

 transaction, refreshes geometry when needed, and restores the prior state on failure.
 No control writes directly into a setup record.

-Add future door and other sections according to object type, with matching validated property IDs/setters.
+Add future specialized sections according to object type, with matching validated property IDs/setters.
 Keep runtime state and derived fields out of the editable controls.
 Fields needing richer values can extend the request payload without moving serialization or history logic into the panel.